cdtepC/numerical_analysis/README.md

 # numerical_analysis
-Numerical implementations of analytical mathematics.
+Numerical implementations of analytical mathematics in MatLab.
+Including matrix operations, algorithms for distance sensors of vehicles, and other advanced methods.